-Scooter Braun Reveals What He Learned From His Taylor Swift Feud
+Scooter Braun Reveals What He Has Learned From Public Backlash

 Scooter continued, "And I don't know if I'm comfortable being in public office knowing the amount of ridicule and exposure you get and I don't know if I want to put my children through that.
 So right now I'm trying to do the best I can from the private sector."

-"Hey guys—I want to thank my fans for making me aware that my former record label is putting out an 'album' of live performances of mine tonight.
-This recording is from a 2008 radio show performance I did when I was 18," she wrote in part on her Instagram Stories.
-"Big Machine has listed the date as a 2017 release but they're actually releasing it at midnight."
+While he doesn't address Taylor Swift by name, Swifties speculated that he is referencing his feud with the Grammy winner.

-She continued, "It looks to me like Scooter Braun and his financial backers…have seen the latest balance sheets and realized that paying $330 million for my music wasn't exactly a wise choice and they need money.
-In my opinion…Just another case of shameless greed in the time of Coronavirus.
-So tasteless, but very transparent."
+Ultimately, the music executive spent his interview celebrating artists like Ariana Grande and Justin Bieber.

-During his latest interview, Scooter was also asked to share the most valuable lessons he has learned from his mistakes.
+Scooter was also asked to share the most valuable lessons he has learned from his mistakes.
 His immediate answer was "ownership."

 "It's easy when you're young to get angry at the way people treat you, but that's not helpful.
 What I've realized is I can't affect what other people do or how they think.
 I can only affect my own actions.
 And the best thing I can do is take ownership of what role I can play in the relationship," he shared.
 "If someone is angry at me then I must have contributed to their feelings in some way.
 Right or wrong, I was part of that chain of reaction.
 Having the ability to say sorry is also very important."